-While I’ll be entering my 15th year as golf columnist for Chicago’s Daily Herald, I’ll also be taking on a new writing project as Senior Writer for Pro Golf Weekly, a website recently purchased by my friend Tom Gorman and, in November of 2024, I was named executive director of the Golf Travel Writers of America, an organization founded by another long-time friend Bruce Vittner in 2005.
+While I’ll be entering my 15th year as golf columnist for Chicago’s Daily Herald, I’ll also be taking on a new writing projects for several new websites and, in November of 2024, I was named executive director/president of the Golf Travel Writers of America, an organization founded by long-time friend Bruce Vittner in 2005.

 In 2019 I was also honored with three Outstanding Achiever Awards — in Feature Writing, Competition Writing and Opinion/Editorial Writing but the highlight of the year came when I was inducted into the Illinois Golf Hall of Fame.
 The induction ceremony was held at The Glen Club, in Glenview, Ill.